Nicolò Bulega

-Nicolò Jarod Bulega (born 16 October 1999) is an Italian motorcycle racer, set to compete in the 2022 Supersport World Championship with Aruba.it Racing Ducati Team.
+Nicolò Jarod Bulega (born 16 October 1999) is an Italian motorcycle racer, competing in the Superbike World Championship for the Ducati factory team, having won the 2023 Supersport World Championship with Aruba.it Racing WorldSSP Team by Feel Racing.
 He has also been a competitor in the CEV Moto3 Championship in 2014 and 2015, becoming Moto3 Junior World Champion in 2015.
 Prior to competing in the CEV, Bulega won the Italian and European MiniGP 50 championships, and was Italian champion in the PreGP 125 and PreGP 250 classes.

-He is the son of former Grand Prix motorcycle racer, Davide Bulega.
+Bulega is the son of former Grand Prix motorcycle racer, Davide Bulega.

 Career

 Early career

 Born in Montecchio Emilia, Bulega started his career aged 8 in the Italian Minimoto Championship.
 In 2010 he made his debut in MiniGP 50, in both the Italian and European championships, winning both in 2011.
 In 2012 he won the Italian Championship 125 PreGP and the following year he won the Italian Championship Pre GP 250.
 As a result, he moved into the CEV Moto3 Championship for the 2014 season, he finished 6th overall in his rookie season with two podium finishes.

-He also won the 2015 FIM CEV Moto3 Junior World Championship.
+Bulega also won the 2015 FIM CEV Moto3 Junior World Championship.